jdeal/qim/README.md

 // {users: {joe: {name: 'JOE'}, mary: {name: 'MARY'}}}
 ```

-If `query` is a function, it will be passed the current object, and it can return a dynamic query.
+If `path` is a function, it will be passed the current object, and it can return a dynamic query.
 This can be used to inline a custom navigator or just to get the current value in scope.

 ```js
 update(